AvionShea/jobgenie/README.md

 - **Job Description Analysis** - AI-powered analysis of job requirements, skills, and responsibilities
 - **Keyword Optimization** - Identify and suggest important keywords from job descriptions
+- **Transferable Skills Generation** - Identify skills that are transferable and relatable to desired job
 - **Rate Limiting** - Production-ready API rate limiting to manage costs and usage

 ### 🚧 Planned Features